Psychic archaeology: Validity

 Advocates of psychic archaeology believe that at best it possesses the power to answer questions about the lives in the past not answerable using the archaeological record, and also to locating prime archaeological sites.
 They believe that, at worst, psychic archaeologists can locate and excavate important sites that may not be excavated without the motivation of psychic guidance.
 Skeptics, on the other hand, usually question the existence of psychic abilities, ascribing the occasional apparent successes of psychic archaeology to fallacious thinking on the part of practitioners and cite phenomena such as coincidence, confirmation bias, cherry picking or outright trickery.
 Skeptics compare psychic archaeologists to psychic detectives.

+Hypotheses must be testable to be considered scientific.
+If a hypothesis can not be tested in its validity through the scientific method, it cannot be considered an example of "science".

 It is difficult to test psychic archaeology empirically, since archaeological discoveries are relatively abundant; anyone can predict the location of a site, using only a bit of archaeological knowledge and common sense.
 The same applies for finding objects inside an already identified site.
 Also, some sites, like the Alexandria harbor, are so rich in objects that one can dig in any random place and find at least one object.
 Predictions about the lifestyle of ancient civilizations can't be verified due to the lack of written records.